Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-mixed_radix_fft.rst

 Super Sample Rate Operation
 ---------------------------

 The Super Sample Rate is commonly understood as a sample rate greater than the system clock.
-In the context of AIE kernels, which are inherently SSR, the term SSR refers to execution using multiple kernels in parallel.
+In the context of AI Engine kernels, which are inherently SSR, the term SSR refers to execution using multiple kernels in parallel.

 The Mixed Radix FFT does not currently support implementations using multiple kernels in parallel to execute the FFT.